tweichle/Predicting-Baseball-Statistics/README.md

 # Predicting-Baseball-Statistics
-### Classification and Regression Applications in Python Using scikit-learn
+### Classification and Regression Applications in Python Using scikit-learn and TensorFlow-Keras

 This repository contains the prediction of baseball statistics using MLB Statcast Metrics.